cermati/route-label/README.md

 2. Easy to change URL patterns, just in the "constant" definition.

 # Features

-There are other named route libraries around, with different strengths.
-Here are this one's:

 1. Define route as natural as Express' way.
 2. Mount submodule routes using `use` method, and get the whole route names respect the module - submodule structure by namespaces.